SchistoDan/useful-tools/README.md

 # useful-tools
-Collection of useful tools and script, developed for a range of functions
+A collection of useful tools and script, developed for a range of bioinformatics-related functions.

 ## taxid_fetcher.py